geomagpy/magpy/README.md

 1) Import package or modules and use within a python environment
 2) Run the graphical user interface xmagpy (xmagpyw for Mac)

 This guide will solely focus on (1).
-For (2) - xmagpy - we refer to the specific xmagpy manual to be found in the download section of the [Conrad Observatory Webpage](https://cobs.geosphere.at).
+For (2) - xmagpy - we refer to the specific [xmagpy manual](./magpy/gui/README_gui.md)

 ### 2.1 Getting started with the python package

 Start python.
-At the beginnig we will need to import either specific modules or methods.
+At the beginning we will need to import either specific modules or methods.
 The following command will import all stream methods/classes and example data sets. :

         from magpy.stream import *